danielfonner/SaveOurStages-nonprofit_data2/README.md

 This repository contains data and analysis to support the nonprofit performing arts sector in advocating for funding through the proposed Save Our Stages program within the Heroes Small Business Lifeline Act.

+### NOTE THAT SAVE OUR STAGES WAS RENAMED TO THE SHUTTERED VENUE OPERATORS GRANT (SVOG) PROGRAM ###

+You can find more detailed information about the program here: https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/shuttered-venue-operators-grant

+From the SBA: "Eligible (shuttered venues) applicants may qualify for SVO Grants equal to 45% of their gross earned revenue, with the maximum amount available for a single grant award of $10 million."
+In addition to performing arts venues, "Relevant museum operators, zoos and aquariums who meet specific criteria" may also be elegible.
+An analysis of nonprofit museums can be found below after the performing arts information.

 ### Created by Daniel F Fonner, Associate Director for Research, SMU DataArts, Southern Methodist University ###
 In collaboration with Theatre Communications Group and the League of American Orchestras